project-chip/connectedhomeip/docs/silabs/thread/THREAD.md

 The setup consists of the following four elements:

-1. A **Controller** such as an app running on a phone or the chiptool running on a Linux box or Raspberry Pi.
+1. A **Controller** such as an app running on a phone or the chip-tool running on a Linux box or Raspberry Pi.
 2. An Open Thread Border Router (**OTBR**) running on a Linux box or Raspberry Pi.